WORLD

 It should be clearly stated in the Championship instructions, where Official Results will be posted to ensure no confusion over protest requirements.

-Aggregate results so posted shall have included on the results the exact time of posting and the time of the expiry of protest rights (30 minutes)
+results the exact time of posting and the time of the expiry of protest rights (30

 E.9 Inspection Area: